BAK2K3/WYSPA/README.md

 **My Voice** shows a list of all active **Wyspas** the user has within the database.
 Each **Wyspa’s** message is displayed, along with a counter displaying how many **Listens** the **Wyspa** has, an interactive icon allowing the user to directly access the **Wyspa,** and an interactive **delete** icon.
 Consideration was given to add the **edit** icon within this contextual menu, however this resulted in a cluttered screen space, and prevented the tooltips from displaying as intended due content overflowing.

 Underneath the existing **Wyspas** is a collapsible element in which contains a **Wyspa Creation** form.
 The form contained within this element is self-descriptive with a user-friendly design, and is easy to complete and navigate.
-When the user interacts with the collapsible element, the heading text changes from “Create a **Wyspa**” to “The world is listening…”.
+When the user interacts with the collapsible element, the heading text changes from "Create a **Wyspa**" to "The world is listening…".
 This is reverted when this element is collapsed.

 Underneath the **Wyspa Creation** form is a **Delete Account** container.
 A user must interact with this element to reveal a button which states **Permanently Delete.** This button will also produce a confirmation modal.